Patterns and Tracks

 The Recognition Algorithm of Hyam Rubinstein \cite {[R97]} gives a way of deciding if a compact triangulated $3$-manifold $M$ is a $3$-sphere.
 Given such a $3$-manifold one decomposes it by cutting it up along a maximal set of non-parallel, normal, embedded, separating $2$-spheres.
 This will give a finite set of compact $3$-manifolds $M_0$ with at least one boundary component, where each such component is a $2$-sphere.
-Then the algorithm as adapted in \cite {[T94]} says that $M$ is a $3$-sphere if each $M_0$ with more than one boundary component is a punctured $3$-ball, and every $M_0$ with one boundary component either contains a vertex of the triangulation or it contains an embedded almost normal $2$-sphere.
-In \cite {[T94]} the first part of the algorithm, namely that $M_0$ is a punctured $3$-ball if it is bounded by more than one $2$-sphere, is proved under the condition that $2$-spheres separate.
+Under the condition that $2$-spheres separate, it was shown by Abigail Thompson in \cite {[T94]} that each $M_0$ with more than one boundary component is a punctured $3$-ball, and $M$ is a $3$-sphere if and only if every $M_0$ with one boundary component either contains a vertex of the triangulation or it contains an embedded almost normal $2$-sphere.

-A proof of the result of \cite {[T94]} that $M_0$ is a punctured ball if it has more than one boundary component is given here using a proof that is the same as part of a proof of a corresponding result for patterns in a triangulated $2$-sphere.
+A proof of part of this result was given in the first version of this paper, using the language of patterns and tracks developed in \cite {[DD89]}.
+This is now extended to a proof of the whole result.
+It is then shown, as in \cite {[D25]}, how to adapt this proof to give a proof of the Poincar\'e Conjecture.
+The Poincar\'e Conjecture was proved by Perelman in 2002.

-This paper, alongside the discussion in \cite {[D25]}, also provides a full account of the role of the Recognition Algorithm in the study of closed simply connected 3-manifolds.
+In 2002 I attempted a proof of the Poincar\' e Conjecture along these lines and a number of errors were pointed out.
+At the time I was unable to resolve all of them and came to the conclusion that the approach could not work.
+Recently I wrote an account of my research [2], particularly relating to Stallings' Theorem and the accessibility of finitely generated groups and that made me think again about my aborted proof.
+It now seems to me that the approach was a good one and I have come up with this proof that I think resolves the earlier problems.